Mikheil Saakashvili: Return to Georgia

+A few moments later, Georgian Prime Minister Irakli Gharibashvili announced at a briefing together with the Minister of Internal Affairs Vakhtang Gomelauri and the head of the State Security Service Grigol Liluashvili that Mikheil Saakashvili was under arrest.
+Soon a video was published featuring handcuffed Saakashvili being taken into prison N12 in Rustavi.
+According to the investigation, Saakashvili entered the country secretly, hiding in a semi-trailer truck loaded with milk products.
+He illegally crossed the state border of Georgia, bypassing the customs control.
+He was arrested in Tbilisi by the police and taken to the prison in Rustavi.

+President of Georgia Salome Zourabichvili stated that she would "never" pardon Saakashvili.
+On 3 November 2021 Zourabichvili confirmed her first statement again.

 Saakashvili began a hunger strike in protest of what he considered as the state's refusal to give him a fair trial on charges which he thought would "destroy him and Georgia".
 On 10 October 2021, his personal doctor asked authorities to move him to hospital as he continued with his hunger strike since his arrest and his health condition had allegedly worsened.

 On 14 October 2021, tens of thousands protested on Tbilisi's Rustaveli Avenue, demanding the release of Saakashvili from prison.
 Nika Melia, a leader of the United National Movement, came under criticism for ending a demonstration without presenting a plan of action or scheduling further protests, some even questioning his ability to lead the party and his loyalty to Saakashvili, pointing at the alleged internal power struggle within the party between Melia and Saakashvili.
 Melia responded to criticism by denying the existence of any conflict.

-On 8 November 2021, Saakashvili was moved to Gldani penitentiary hospital.
-On 9 November Amnesty International has uploaded statement on Twitter, about Saakashvili: "#Georgia: ex-President #Saakashvili (5th week of hunger strike) violently transferred to prison hospital; allegedly threatened; denied dignity, privacy & adequate healthcare.
-Not just selective justice but apparent political revenge."

 Georgia's rights ombudsman stated that Saakashvili was not being given proper medical care and was being abused by fellow inmates.
-On 18 November 2021, the U.S. State Department urged the Government of Georgia to treat Saakashvili fairly and guarantee his right to a fair trial, and also praised the independent medical team that criticized the prison conditions.
-Ukrainian President Volodymyr Zelensky also stated he would work to ensure Saakashvili's release, as Saakashvili is a Ukrainian citizen who was stripped of his Georgian citizenship in 2015.

 The State Inspector's Service of Georgia launched a criminal investigation into alleged inhuman treatment of Mikheil Saakashvili.
 Since 1 March 2022, the Special Investigation Service of Georgia has continued investigating instead of the State Inspector's Service.